IdioticProgramApe/IdioticProgramApe.github.io/docs/notes/how-to-setup-github-page.md

 >     - {**%- assign pages_array =  | split:  -%**}
 >     + {**%- assign pages_array =  split:  -%**}
 >     ```

-#### Configure Theme

-For my theme, they provided some specific params described in [here](https://just-the-docs.github.io/just-the-docs/docs/configuration/).

-It should be the same for other themes, if not, use _config.yaml from their Github repo as a start is not a bad choice.

 ### More...